-North of the Douro river, the beautiful and colourful buildings of the riverside are something you should not miss out.
-We spent great time walking along side the river.
-Here we could enjoy the privileged view of the famous Luis I Bridge and the newest Infante D. Henrique Bridge.
-The illuminated bridges at the night are even more magnificent.
+Walking alongside the river, we enjoyed the privileged view of the famous Luis I Bridge and the newest Infante D. Henrique Bridge.
+The illuminated bridges at night are even more magnificent.
 The Ribeira is the true heart of the old city.

-There were some old Rabelo boats loaded with Port Wine barrels, standing in front the Douro’s bank.
-They were used for centuries to transport people and goods along the Douro River, today still are used for delivering the wine barrels.
+There were some old Rabelo boats loaded with Port Wine barrels, standing in front of the Douro’s bank.
+For centuries, they were the mean of transportation that delivered people and goods along the Douro River.
+Today, the winemakers still use them for transporting the wine barrels.

-Having admired the bridge from the river side we made our way to the upper level of the Dom Luis Bridge.
+Having admired the bridge from the riverside, we made our way to the upper level of the Dom Luis Bridge.
 The Dom Luís I Bridge is a double-deck metal arch bridge that spans the River Douro between the cities of Porto and Vila Nova de Gaia in Portugal.
 The surface of the bridge has asphalt pavement for vehicular traffic.
-On the bridge run the modern Metros.
-Next to the tram track is the pedestrian area.
-On the bridge is the best picture point for the both sides of the river.
+The modern Metros run on the bridge.
+Next to the tram track, it is the pedestrian area.
+The best picture point for both sides of the river is from this bridge.

-On the one side are the colourful buildings in the historical centre, the UNESCO site we had just visited.
+The colourful buildings in the historical centre are on one side of the bridge.
 On the other side, the hill of Gaia is covered with orange roofs marking the presence of the famous Port wine cellars.
 It’s an unforgettable view.

 Not far from the Dom Luís I Bridge is the Infante Bridge.
-Compared to the Dom Luís I Bridge it has an amazing simple style.
-The beauty of its elegant and thin shape are so exceptional that it stands out in every possible way.
+Compared to the Dom Luís I Bridge, it has an amazingly simple style.
+The beauty of its elegant and thin shape is so exceptional that it stands out in every possible way.

-Finally we arrived at Vila Nova de Gaia, the home of cellars of port wine.
-Before we joined a wine tasting tour, we walked along the scenic riverside road Cais de Gaia, with its cafe terraces and expansive panorama views across the Douro.
+Finally, we arrived at Vila Nova de Gaia, the home of cellars of port wine.
+Before we joined a wine tasting tour, we walked along the scenic riverside road Cais de Gaia, with its cafe terraces and expansive panoramic views across the Douro.

 British discovered port wine at the end of the 17th century, since then the quality of the wine spread all over the world.
-Nowadays a large number of the cellars in Vila Nova de Gaia, where most of the port wines are blended and aged, have English names.
-Some Port cellars offer port tasting tours for a few Euros.
-We went to Calem and took a round tasting tour.
+Nowadays, a large number of the cellars in Vila Nova de Gaia, where most of the port wines are blended and aged, have English names.

+Our wine tasting tour took place at Calem.
 The tour provided not only an insight into the traditional brewing process and but a chance to sample three of the finest Port vintages.
 The port wine is a fortified wine (20%) made by adding brandy to the wine before fermentation is complete.
-According to EU laws, port wine can only be named as such if the grapes are grown in the Douro valley, and the wine is brewed in Porto.
+According to European laws, port wine can only be named as such if the grapes are grown in the Douro valley, and the wine is brewed in Porto.

 How to get there

-If you travel to Lisbon, Faro, Coimbra or Braga before heading to Porto, you can take a high-speed train to Porto called the Alfa Pendular
+If you travel to other places, such as Lisbon, before heading to Porto, you can take trains to Porto.
+Visit the national train service website for the connection details.